Written by Cathy Thompson, Founder of Beyond the Classroom In-Home Tutoring

 You can even use these tips in your own life.
 Telling yourself “I am excited” before an important meeting can help you feel great.
 Taking the time to read documents over in full, whether it be a contract or application, helps ensure you are thoughtful in your responses.
 Finally, taking a step in a forward direction is like trying for “part marks” – you are making an effort and that’s important.

-Cathy Thompson is a RevolutionHer™ Business Member based out of Burlington, Ontario.
-She is the Founder of Beyond the Classroom, where highly trained and hand-selected tutors work with families to customize tutoring sessions for their children – providing exactly what the child needs.
+Cathy Thompson is a RevolutionHer™ Business Member and the Founder of Beyond the Classroom, where highly trained and hand-selected tutors work with families to customize tutoring sessions for their children – providing exactly what the child needs.
 The sessions take place in the students’ home in order to meet the comfort level of the child and to give parents a much-needed break from the constant shuffling around to activities.